One Big Beautiful Bill Act: Tax deduction for pass-through entities

 The 20% deduction for qualified business income for owners of pass-through entities was made permanent.

 Tax credit for semiconductor manufacturing

 The law increases the CHIPS and Science Act's tax credit for advanced semiconductor manufacturing from 25% to 35%.

 Tax deduction for energy efficient commercial buildings

 The tax credit for energy efficient commercial buildings is no longer available for any property if the construction begins after June 30, 2026.

 Tax credits for affordable housing and poorer neighborhoods

 The law expands the Low-Income Housing Tax Credit with a housing credit allocation increase and a bond threshold test reduction, projected to add up to 1.22 million additional affordable rental homes from 2026 to 2035.
-To incentivize business investments in poorer neighborhoods, the law makes the LIHTC permanent, along with the New Markets Tax Credit Program and Opportunity Zones, restructuring the latter with tighter accountability standards, although the law does not create any new affordable housing or industrial lands cleanup incentives.
+To incentivize business investments in poorer neighborhoods, the law makes the LIHTC permanent, along with the New Markets Tax Credit Program and Opportunity Zones, restructuring the latter with tighter accountability standards, although the law does not create any new legal incentives for affordable housing or industrial lands cleanup.